June 20, 2023

 The dish was invented by Mr. Amarjit Singh Tibb.
 He went to Beirut, Lebanon in 1967 and had Pita Bread.
 He was so fascinated by it that he wanted to bring the dish to India.
 Mr. Tibb was a huge fan of a yesteryear West Indian cricketer, Sir Frank Worrel, and he used to cheer for him by saying ‘Frankie.’
 Thus, he named his Indian version of Pita Bread as ‘Frankie’ because he wanted to serve a dish to the people that everyone would cheer for.

-Thus, in 1969, after much experimentation, he rolled up different ingredients in naan bread to suit the Indian taste, and started the popular ‘Tibbs Frankie.’
+Thus, in 1969, after much experimentation, he rolled up different ingredients in naan bread to suit the Indian taste, and started the popular ‘Tibbs Frankie’.
 Originally, the dish had only meat filling, but nowadays, Frankie has vegetarian fillings and is served with sides of chilli, and mint chutney.

-The original dumplings recipe from China has stuffing made of corn, cheese, beef, duck, and pork.
-But, the Indian variants mostly include paneer and chicken filling.
+However, the Indian variants mostly include paneer and chicken filling.
 These delicious bite-sized snacks are best enjoyed with spicy chilli dip.
 But, Indians have their own variation of dips and serve with tomato ketchup, mint chutney, and sometimes mayonnaise.

 When your hunger pangs hit, you may invariably like to munch on to something spicy and crunchy, right?
 Well, hence Chakli is considered one of the best snacks for evening; it is crunchy, and utterly delicious.
 Above all, it goes well with a cup of hot tea.